omar-yehia/Collatz/README.md

 # collatz
-python codes for printing patterns for the Collatz Conjecture
+Python codes for printing patterns for the Collatz Conjecture